 3. The preparation and completion of a dissertation based upon original research which has been approved by the head of the department and/or the chairman of the interdepartmental committee.
 The dissertation must be a contribution to knowledge worthy of publication and unrestricted in circulation except for limitations that may arise from national security regulations.
-The dissertation, prepared in accordance with the rules of the Graduate Faculty, must be submitted in duplicate to the Dean of the Graduate Division no later than May 15 of the year in which the degree is expected.
+The dissertation, prepared in accordance with the rules of the Graduate Faculty, must be submitted in duplicate to the Dean of the Graduate Division no later than May 15 or December 15 of the academic year in which the degree is expected.
 Both copies must bear the signatures of the adviser, faculty reader, department head, and college dean.